`The peculiar risk lay in the possibility of

 curtains, of which I have told you.

-`There I found a second great hall covered with cushions, upon
+`There I found a second great hall covered with

 which, perhaps, a score or so of the little people were sleeping.